Call 24/7

 Services:

-University Of Ia Hospitals And Clinics Chemical Dependency Services is a suboxone drug treatment clinic in Iowa City, Iowa located in the 52242 zip code.
+University Of Ia Hospitals And Clinics Chemical Dependency Services is a suboxone and methadone clinic in Iowa City, Iowa situated in the 52242 zip code.

 Location: 200 Hawkins Drive, Iowa City, IA 52242 in Johnson County